We may earn money or products from the companies mentioned in this post. Merci!

 Salt and freshly cracked black pepper – to taste

 Clean all the mushrooms.
 I brush them off with a paper towel and try not to have to wash them.
 If they are particularly dirty with growing medium, rinse them quickly under running water or remove part of the stem.
 Scrape off any other specs with the blade of a knife.

 Chop the mushrooms into diced pieces – not so small that they will turn to mush.
 Set aside.

 Slice the scallions, chop the parsley and shallots if you decide to use some.
 Set aside.

-Chop the stale bread into large crumbs.
-My grandma always had the “butt end” of stale baguettes stashed in a linen bag for just this purpose.
+Chop the stale baguette into large crumbs.
+My grandmére always had the butt end of stale baguettes stashed in a linen bag to make bread crumbs.

 In a large bowl, mix the chopped mushrooms, scallions, parsley and fresh herbs until well combined.

-Sauté on medium low heat for about 6 to 8 minutes, stirring often with a wooden spoon or silicone slotted spoon.
+Sauté over medium low heat for about 6 to 8 minutes, stirring often with a wooden spoon or a silicone slotted spoon.
 Season to taste.
-Do not allow mushrooms to burn – just sweat them down and cook till tender.
+Do not allow the mushrooms to burn – just sweat them down and cook until tender.

 Remove about 1/3 of the mixture to a small bowl.
 Set aside.